Finland, Food

 5- Planti

 I used Planti oat milks and creams also before I was actually vegan, they have a neutral taste and are affordable products.
-I liked the Planti Oat latte too.
+I liked the Planti oat latte too.
 The cooking creams come in nice different flavours.
-Oh, and the mango Soy-gurt is delicious!
+Oh, and the mango Soy yogurt is delicious!
+Aito oat milks have a strong oaty taste and many cafes serve it with coffee.

 Plant-based Finnish brands

 These are our picks of some of the best plant based Finnish products.
 Which ones are your favourites?
-Which ones would you add to this list?
-Leave comments!

 Note that all the products here are vegan.
 ‘Plant-based’ and ‘vegan’ terms are used interchangeably in this case.
 Often, it is confusing with all the labels on products but something that is 100% plants is vegan, of course.
 In Finland, there are many terms as I list below – look out for these when grocery shopping: